Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 <img src="/assets/img/Blogs/2_Fall2021_part2/33.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">Trying to fit in.</span>*

-Late December, a couple of friends visited us and brought for us a beautiful board game called Mariposas.
+In late December, a couple of friends visited us and brought for us a beautiful board game called Mariposas.
 They were aware of out newfound love of butterflies; hence this game based on the migration of the Monarchs.
-It is designed by the great Elizabeth Hargrave, and a pretty good game with a lot of replayability.
+It is beautifully designed by the great Elizabeth Hargrave, and a pretty good game with a lot of replayability.
 What a perfect game for us to end the season!

 <img src="/assets/img/Blogs/2_Fall2021_part2/34.jpg" width="100%"/>
 *<span style="font-size: 0.75em;">Getting hooked to Mariposas</span>*